CEDIC Is Organized in Six Research Groups

 I. The Platform Economy and Sustainable Welfare

-Focuses on social innovation for sustainable welfare models in the context of the twin green and digital transitions and resistance to digitalization and digital surveillance.
+Focuses on social innovation for sustainable welfare models in the context of the twin green and digital transitions and resistance to digitalisation and digital surveillance.

 IV.
 Digitalization and Everyday Life